-- Software Development Kits (SDKs): SDKs built for streaming, such as the Wowza GoCoder SDK, get developers up and running right away, offering ready access to mobile-streaming APIs and best practices.
+- Software Development Kits (SDKs): SDKs built for streaming get developers up and running right away, offering ready access to mobile-streaming APIs and best practices.

 - Frameworks: Several cross-mobile-platform development frameworks, such as React Native and Xamarin, have been introduced, which enable apps for different operating systems to be developed in parallel with one another.

 You need the ability to scale streaming instantly to reach huge global audiences.

 Platforms and services that allow users to generate and deliver live streams have global appeal:

 The ability for users to contribute their voices and live streams as part of this global trend brings big opportunities — but also some big challenges.